Resources

 This in-depth presentation introduces you to the 'whys' and 'hows' of randomised assignment and randomised sampling for evaluation as well as when it should be used and potential pitfalls.

-The second in a series of lecture notes produced by Abdul Latif Jameel Poverty Action Lab and the Massachusetts Institute of Technology.
+The second in a series of lectures produced by Abdul Latif Jameel Poverty Action Lab and the Massachusetts Institute of Technology.

 Contents